Multepal/app-aanalte/SPEC.md

 ## Objective

-Replace current Drupal system with a pure XML system.
+**Replace current Drupal system with a pure XML system.**

 ## Requirements

-- Create schema for defining Topics.
+- Create schema for defining **Topics**.
-- Create schema for capturing Annotations.
+- Create schema for capturing **Annotations**.
-- Create schema for Relations (among topics).
+- Create schema for **Relations** (among topics).
-- Create XSLT for merging topics, annotations, and target texts.
+- Create XSLT files for merging topics, relations, annotations, and target texts.
-- Adapt current Aanalte to work with the output
+- Adapt current Aanalte to work with the output.

 ## Assumptions

 - Topics, relations, and annotations will live in a repo separate from the documents they annotate.
 - Individual topics and annotations will be stored in separate files.
-Relations may grouped by source.
+Relations may be included in the source file.
 - Topics will be linked to texts from the text.
 - Annotations will be linked to texts from the annotation file.
 - Annotations will use XPath to specify target elements in a text.
 (This may be challenged by using CTE.)